jakewalter/easyQuake/README.md

 ```

 ## Requirements
 This code leverages machine-learning for earthquake detection.
-You should have suitable hardward to run CUDA/Tensorflow, which usually means some sort of GPU.
-This has been tested on servers with nVidia compute cards, but also runs well on a modest multi-core with gaming PC nVidia card.
+You should have suitable hardware to run CUDA/Tensorflow, which usually means some sort of GPU.
+This has been tested on servers with nvidia compute cards and modest multi-core desktop with consumer gaming nvidia card (e.g. Geforce 1050 Ti).
 The event-mode can be run efficiently enough on a laptop.

-* Requires obspy, keras, tensorflow-gpu, basemap,
+* Requires obspy, keras, tensorflow-gpu, basemap
 * Easiest installation path includes installing Anaconda python, "conda install tensorflow-gpu" installs cudatookkit and tensorflow

 ## Running easyQuake